Malpp/DiscordGifSplitter/README.md

 # Discord Gif Splitter

-Fun project I made for fun
+Fun project I made for fun.

+This is basically a wrapper around FFmpeg, but easier to use.

 ## Download

 You must have FFmpeg installed for this to work.
-The (FAQ)[#FAQ] section has more information.
+The [FAQ](#FAQ) section has more information.
 [Here](https://github.com/Malpp/DiscordGifSplitter/releases)

 ## Demo